dokku/docker-orchestrate/README.md

 - `--replicas`: Override the number of replicas for a specific service.
 This flag requires a `service-name` argument.
 - `--skip-databases`: Skip deploying database services - as detected by image - when deploying the entire project or a specific service.

+## Deployment Order

+When deploying a project, services are deployed in the following order:

+- If a `web` service exists with no dependencies, it is deployed first
+- All other services are deployed in dependency order (dependencies before dependents)
+- If the `web` service has dependencies, it follows normal dependency ordering

 ## Script Extensions

 In addition to native healthchecks, `docker-orchestrate` supports extended functionality via custom fields within the `update_config` section of a service.